 Best Mortgage Lenders For Bad Credit With No Overlays on VA Loans

 Borrowers don’t want to find themselves in a panic situation right before closing is supposed to happen.
-75% of our clients have been denied by another lender or not gotten the correct information from their loan officers.
-That’s why it is important to contact the experts at Gustan Cho Associates for your VA mortgage needs.
-Each family has a different story and each will require a unique amount of residual income.
-As you can see this is one more aspect that clouds the qualifications for a VA loan.
-Contact us at GCA Mortgage to get your TBD pre-approval started!
+Another lender has denied 80% of our clients or has not gotten the correct information from their loan officers.
+That’s why contacting the experts at Gustan Cho Associates for your VA mortgage needs is important.
+Each family has a different story, requiring an extraordinary residual income.
+As you can see, this is another aspect that clouds the qualifications for a VA loan.
+Contact us at Gustan Cho Associates to get your TBD pre-approval started!

 How To Get Started To Apply For a VA Loan With a Lender With No Overlays with the Best Rates

-Borrowers who need to qualify for VA Loans with a national five-star mortgage company licensed in multiple states with no overlays, please contact Mike Gracz at Gustan Cho Associates at 630-659-7644 or text us for a faster response.
-Or email us at [email protected] We are available 7 days a week, on evenings, weekends, and holidays.
-Gustan Cho Associates Mortgage Group has zero overlays on VA loans.
-We just go off the automated underwriting system and not a single additional lending requirement above and beyond the minimum agency VA guidelines.
+Borrowers needing to qualify for VA loans with a national five-star mortgage company licensed in multiple states with no overlays, please get in touch with us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available seven days a week, evenings, weekends, and holidays.
+Gustan Cho Associates are commercial and residential mortgage brokers with zero overlays on VA loans.
+We go off the automated underwriting system, and no additional lending requirement is above and beyond the minimum agency VA guidelines.